UoMResearchIT/mine-the-gaps/README.md

 #### Test the web app on localhost
 Whilst the docker container is running, test the web application by opening `localhost:8000` in a browser.\
-*Note: you may have to wait a few seconds before the browser can open the link.*
+*Note: you may have to wait a few seconds after running the above `sudo docker-compose up` command before the browser is able to open the link.*
 *Note that no data has been loaded yet, so the map will be empty.*\